mantidproject/mantid/Code/Mantid/docs/source/interfaces/Engineering_Diffraction.rst

    in a Detector Gropuing File.

-Depending on the alternative chosen, the focusing operation will include all the selected banks and all the spectra present in the input runs (first alternative: normal focusing), all the banks but only a list of spectra provided manually (second alternative: cropped focusing), or a user-defined list of banks provided in a file (third
+Depending on the alternative chosen, the focusing operation will include different banks and/or combinations of spectra (detectors).
+In the firs option, normal focusing, all the selected banks and all the spectra present in the input runs are considered.
+In the second alternative, cropped focusing, all the banks are considered in principle but only a list of spectra provided manually are processed.
+In the third option, *texture focusing*, the banks are defined by a user-defined list of banks and corresponding spectrum IDs provided in a file.
+For these alternatives, the output focused workspace will take different suffixes: *_bank_1, _bank_2*, and so on for normal focusing, *_cropped* for cropped focusing, and *_texture_bank_1, _texture_bank_2*, and so on for texture focusing (using the bank IDs given in the detector grouping file).
-alternative: texture focusing)

 For texture focusing, the detector grouping file is a text (csv) file with one line per bank.
 Each line must contain at least two numeric